 “Some things, like a rug or lamp, we will wait to buy when we see his dorm room,” said the mom of a student who will attend North Carolina State University this fall.

 On a related note, one parent was happy with an approach that involved “knocking things off the list a few at a time both for budgeting purposes and to help alleviate stress about trying to get everything all at the same time.”

 She and her son tackled bulkier items first, including bedding (and had that sent to the grandparents, who live near campus — they got free shipping at Bed Bath & Beyond and used coupons, too).

-I strive to avoid gender stereotypes, but it's common to hear parents say their sons are disinterested/no-frills when it comes to dorm shopping while daughters care a lot about personalizing and beautifying their space.
+We strive to avoid gender stereotypes, but it's common to hear parents say their sons and male-identified children are more likely to be disinterested/no-frills when it comes to dorm shopping while daughters care a lot about personalizing and beautifying their space.

 Either way, dorm room decorating doesn’t have to happen 100% on move-in day; the effect might be more authentic if achieved organically over time.

 That said, some students are chomping at the bit to design and shop for their space.
 “It symbolizes their independence and, often, the first room they’ve ever decorated themselves,” one dad observed.
 It can be comforting for students to feel that their new home-away-from-home is complete from the get-go, and parents may find it easier to say goodbye if they are leaving their child in a color-coordinated nest.